Skip to main content

 Tai Chi could help you practice mindfulness.
 That's a type of calm mental state.

 It’s also an opportunity to join a group and connect with people in your area.
 Staying connected with your community is an important aspect of your mental health.
-And it's a big part of ageing well.
+It's a big part of ageing well.

 Tai Chi could help you practice mindfulness.
 That's a type of calm mental state.

 It’s also an opportunity to join a group and connect with people in your area.
 Staying connected with your community is an important aspect of your mental health.
-And it's a big part of ageing well.
+It's a big part of ageing well.

 Read less...